naisho/provenir/README.md

 #### Storage
 For persistent storage, I used LocalStorage and SessionStorage because they are globally available, so it's easy to use.
 I didn't use a mock DB because I am not familiar with any and strays a little too far from original requirements.

+#### Testing
+Using too many third party plugins reduced development time, but it made the testing aspect even more difficult than actual development process.
+There were a lot of difficulties, especially mocking storage which touches a lot of areas.
+Tests were not included because they were incomplete, relied on more third party libraries, and for a short demo is not required, although it would have been nice to have better TDD skills.